SimBuddy/SimBuddy/README.md

 BRAIN 4 - Scrapped - some promising progress was made, in replacing the entire ASLib library (used in automatic algorithm selectors) with a single WOB Brain 4 - classic deferred credit problem came up again.
 A solution is proposed.
 Early spin tests indicated that the idea had legs, and this was found to work well with the original WOB Brain 1 - the brand new substrate, so Brain 4 was mothballed.

 WOB Brain 5 - back to the original substrate - entirely new to the world, alongside a bold solution to the deferred credit problem and other machine-learning classic challenges.
-Due to lack of compute resources, the decision was made to focus WOB5 on real world scenarios, so ASLib was once again chosen this is a defined problem, and suited to WOB Brain 5.
+Due to lack of compute resources, the decision was made to focus WOB Brain 5 on real world scenarios, so ASLib was once again chosen since this is a defined problem, and suited to WOB Brain 5.
 Currently under development.